run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/communication-and-notification/notification/configuration/enable-messaging-within-citsmart.md

 CITSmart provides a communication channel between the requester (Smart Portal) and the technician (service/ticket request area) through message (email).
-This communication aims to facilitate the resolution of a call.
+This communication aims to facilitate the resolution of a ticket.
 This knowledge gathers information pertinent to the configuration of the messaging service.